What Canada Needs To Do To End Food Insecurity

 How improving social safety nets will improve food security

 Enhanced social supports are a proven way to improve food security.
-For instance, a 2021 federal government report found that pandemic-related income support programs, such as the Canadian Emergency Response Benefit (CERB), reduced food insecurity by about three percent.
 On the provincial level, Quebec has the lowest rate of food insecurity in Canada—in part because its provincial income supports are more generous than those of other provinces. “[Quebec] has a cascade of income support for low-income households and everything they’re doing is indexed to inflation,” says Tarasuk.

 Policy interventions proposed by food aid and policy organizations like Proof include increasing the minimum wage and the Canada Worker’s Benefit for low-income workers; ensuring that welfare, disability and unemployment benefits are adequate; and increasing the Canada Pension Plan retirement pension.
 Affordable childcare is an important part of the social safety net, as is the Canada Child Benefit, which Tarasuk says is a great policy tool for reducing food insecurity for single parent-led families.
 Housing policy to create more low-income housing and reduce rental costs is another part of the solution, as renters make up the majority (54 percent) of food-insecure households.